Mark Secrest Appraisals 202.718.2521 Washington DC 917.268.7477 New York

 Pitfalls for laypersons are appraisers who may have a contemplated future interest, by way of commissions or other compensations, in an object(s) which is the subject of an appraisal assignment.
 Mainly, this applies to art galleries, antiques shops, auction houses, individuals and related entities, who are, simultaneously engaged in sales and appraisal services.

-After you have employed an appraiser, and they are conducting their examination keep in mind that you are the client, and your role is to ask the pertinent questions and not the appraiser.
-A sure sign of an appraiser's unfamiliarity or ineptitude with the objects is when they ask questions, aka “a fishing expedition” like, "How old do you think it is?
+After you have employed an appraiser, and they are conducting an examination keep in mind that you are the client, and your role is to ask pertinent questions, not the appraiser.
+A sure sign of an appraiser's unfamiliarity or ineptitude with the objects is when they ask questions such as, "How old do you think it is?
 What do you think it's worth?" and the all-encompassing question, what do you know about the piece?

-The fundamentals of an appraisal is that it may be physically conducted in several ways, an appraiser comes to a residence or place where items to be appraised are located, items which may be safely transported may be brought to an appraiser and when circumstances permit, and it is practical object may be examined virtually or by detailed photographs.
+The fundamentals of an appraisal is that it may be physically conducted in several ways, an appraiser comes to a residence or a place where the items are kept.
+Items which may be safely transported may be brought to an appraiser and when circumstances permit, and it is practical object may be examined virtually or by detailed photographs.

-The appraisal report should demonstrate three main elements, Credibility, the report itself,
+Appraisal report should demonstrate three main elements, Credibility, the entirety of the report,

 Competency, report writing criteria and a Code of Ethics, an acknowledgement by the appraiser